Kate Middleton: A timeline of the princess’s year so far after cancer diagnosis

 The unannounced trip to Merseyside was William and Kate’s first joint official outing since the princess’s course of chemotherapy cancer treatment ended in the summer.

-Buckingham Palace announced Kate is to make an appearance at both the Remembrance Sunday service at the Cenotaph and the Festival of Remembrance at the Royal Albert Hall on Saturday.
+The princess appeared at the Remembrance Sunday service at the Cenotaph in Whitehall, London.

-It marks the first time she will carry out two consecutive days of public official engagements since the start of the year.
+She watched the ceremony from the Foreign Office balcony alongside Sophie, Duchess of Edinburgh in what was the first time she carried out two consecutive days of public official engagements since the start of the year.

+Kate appeared emotional as she listened intently during the ceremony, wearing a black coat with three poppies pinned to it.

 Join our commenting forum